 - Make spending decisions that align with your goals.

-We’re here to help you navigate the complexities of sudden wealth.
-Ultimately, you’ll want to rely on a team of professionals to advise you.
+We’re here to help you navigate the complexities of managing a sudden windfall.
+Ultimately, you’ll want to rely on a wealth team to help you manage your new-found wealth.

 1. Take time to process your sudden wealth.